drew-wks/ASK/docs/roadmap.md

 #### ASK Feature Roadmap
-Things I plan to do over the coming months to continue to improve ASK
+Planned improvements for ASK over the coming months

 ##### Speed and Accuracy: continue to improve the results
 [x] Explore better prompts through prompt templates
-[x] Tune retrieval hyperparamters such as lambda, k-means [x] Tag documents with effective date
+[x] Tune retrieval hyperparameters such as lambda, k-means [x] Tag documents with effective date
-[x] Insert a pre-prompting/inference step to ensure all relevant docs are retrieved [ ] Incorporate search filtering (hybrid search) capability, possible via sparce vectors [ ] Test search filteirng Include effective date in retrieval and explore giving greater to weight to more recent documents: currently assessing
+[x] Insert a pre-prompting/inference step to ensure all relevant docs are retrieved [ ] Incorporate search filtering (hybrid search) capability, possible via sparce vectors [ ] Test search filtering Include effective date in retrieval and explore giving greater to weight to more recent documents: currently assessing
 [ ] Test new document pre-processing approaches that can preseve semantic meaning contained in its hierarchical structure (e.g., unstructured.io)
 [ ] Test new document pre-processing approaches that can parse table and image info [ ] Reason through contradictions in corpus docs (e.g., conflicting policies)